ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 | ZONE_2 | Fire Zone 2 |
 | ZONE_3 | Fire Zone 3 |

-* You will need to provide either the `Image` or the `LicenceType` parameters. `LicenceType` is required, but if `Image` is supplied, it is already set and cannot be changed.
+**Note:** You will need to provide either the `Image`, `ImageAlias` or the `LicenceType` parameters. `LicenceType` is required, but if `Image` or `ImageAlias` is supplied, it is already set and cannot be changed.
+You can obtain a valid image alias via [List Locations](#list-locations) operation.
 Similarly either the `ImagePassword` or `SshKeys` parameters need to be supplied when creating a volume.
 We recommend setting a valid value for `image_password` even when using `SshKeys` so that it is possible to authenticate using the remote console feature of the DCD.

 ```
 var volume = new Volume